Introduction & how configuration works

 Security Gateway tier Security

-The Security Gateway tier includes everything in the Network tier and adds three inline enforcement features.
+The Security Gateway tier includes everything in the Network tier and adds ten inline inspection and enforcement features.
 Together they let you inspect, allow, and deny traffic at the data plane.
-The diagram shows where each one sits in the packet path.
+The diagram below shows where the core enforcement points sit in the packet path.

 flowchart LR